 Weisburger is always thinking about ways to make Lafayette even stronger.
 Among the many ways the Weisburger family has supported Lafayette, in 2014 Michael and Jenny ’82 drove a Lafayette-themed Airstream across the country to garner support for the 150th Rivalry football game.
 Their “Road Trip to #Rivalry150” kicked off in Los Angeles with scheduled stops on their route to Easton in preparation for the 150th Rivalry football game against Lehigh at Yankee Stadium.
 With a simultaneous love for travel and supporting his alma mater, Weisburger embarked on a second road trip in 2020 to visit with members of Lafayette’s regional councils to speak about the importance of annual giving when he was chair of the Annual Fund.

-Weisburger will assume a two-year term as president of the Alumni Association Board in June 2022.
+Weisburger is president of the Alumni Association Board.